 Waitapu Estuary is a complex, tidal river, tidal lagoon and delta system (560ha), located at the mouth of the Takaka River and situated between Rangihaeata Head and Sopers Hill.
+There is a historic wharf still in use, including a nearby fishing factory operation.
 The lagoon system to the east is relatively separate from the modified channel of the Takaka River.
 Extensive areas of saltmarsh exist, and there are areas of totara forest around the river mouth.
 Birds present include the royal spoonbill, banded rail, Australasian bittern, marsh crake and South Island fernbird.